In this section

 Breastfeeding

-Breastfeeding is associated with positive health outcomes for both mother and baby in early years and later life.
-The NHS recommends that mothers exclusively breastfeed their baby for the first 26 weeks of life followed by a combination of breast milk and other foods.
-Across the first three quarters of 2019 around 44% of babies in Norfolk were recorded as being breastfed at the time of their 6-8-week check-up, this compares with England at 48% over the same time period.[12]
+Breastfeeding is associated with positive health outcomes for both mother and baby, in early years and later life.
+The World Health Organisation recommends that mothers exclusively breastfeed their baby for the first 6 months of life followed by a combination of breast milk and adequate complementary foods.[14]
+Across the first two quarters of 2024/25 around 52% of babies in Norfolk were recorded as being fully or partially breastfed at the time of their 6-8-week check-up, this compares with a figure of around 54% for England over the same time period.[15]

 Breastfeeding resources